bluz71/vim-moonfly-colors/README.md

 ```

 The `g:moonflyUndercurls` option specifies whether to use undercurls for
-spelling and linting errors in GUI versions of Vim, this includes terminal Vim
+spelling and linting errors in GUI versions of Vim, including terminal Vim with
-with `termguicolors` set.
+`termguicolors` set.
 By default this option is **enabled**.
-If you do not
+If you do not like
-like the appearance of undercurls then add the following to your _vimrc_:
+the appearance of undercurls then add the following to your _vimrc_:

 ```viml
 let g:moonflyUndercurls = 0
 ```

 The `g:moonflyItalics` option specifies whether to use italics for comments and
-certain html elements.
+certain html elements in GUI versions of Vim, including terminal Vim with
+`termguicolors` set.
 By default this option is **enabled**.
 If you do not like
 the appearance of italics then add the following to your _vimrc_:

 ```viml